Use plain language

 You can read more in the Chicago Manual of Style

-Say what to do.
+Write positive sentences that say what to do.
 Avoid saying what not to do.

-Avoid: Be careful not to leave information out of your description.
+Be careful not to leave information out of your description.

 Other content resources